-Milestone Academy is one of 29 fellow Primary, Secondary and Special Academies that operate under as members of Leigh Academies Trust.
-As these 29 Academies have embarked on fully implementing both the Primary and Secondary IB programmes, we see our role as one being a pathfinder in relation to the IB operating in a special school, which currently does not occur anywhere.
-Thus, our intention during 2020-21 is to draw on LATs high level contacts with the IB and at the appropriate time invite the IB to visit Milestone so we can share with our adoption of core aspects and principles of their curriculum and learner profile.
+Milestone Academy is one of 31 Primary, Secondary and Special Academies that operate under as members of Leigh Academies Trust.
+As these 31 Academies have embarked on fully implementing both the Primary and Secondary IB programmes, we see our role as one being a pathfinder in relation to the IB operating in a special school and developing an IB Programme for Special Schools alongside Snowfields Academy, the other LAT Special School.

 Subject Leaders at Milestone Academy lead curriculum development and review alongside Phase middle and senior leaders.
 English and maths leaders support two phases (Phase 1 & 2 or 3 & 4) whilst other leaders have whole school responsibility.
 Subject and phase middle leaders support teachers through having expert knowledge of their subject, plan interventions as required and lead training, in whatever form that is required, including specific pedagogical approaches, ensuring any gaps in teacher’s knowledge are addressed where needed.
 Subject Leaders themselves have support from external partners, including from LAT Directors of Improvement, Ksent support or specialist courses.